The simplest way to start a business in the UK is to become self employed. This is also commonly referred to as becoming a sole trader.

 If you have not previously submitted a self assessment tax return, you should register your new business online with HMRC here.

-By doing this, you will be registering for Self Assessment tax and Class 2 National Insurance at the same time.
+By doing this, you will register for Self-Assessment tax and National Insurance simultaneously.

 2. Going self employed for the first time and HAVE previously completed a tax return